syndicate-storage/syndicate-core/README.md

     $ make MS_APP_ADMIN_EMAIL=(your admin account email)
 ```

-**NOTE:**  At this time, there are no `install` targets for the executables (this will be added soon).
-For now, executables are put into directories within `./build/out/bin`.

 To build Syndicate, you will need the following tools, libraries, and header files:
 * [libcurl](http://curl.haxx.se/libcurl/)
 * [libmicrohttpd](https://www.gnu.org/software/libmicrohttpd/)